Internet-Draft SCITT Architecture December 2024

 Transparent Statement:

 a Signed Statement that is augmented with a Receipt created via Registration in a Transparency Service.
-The receipt is stored in the unprotected header of COSE Envelope of the Signed Statement.
+The Receipt is stored in the unprotected header of COSE Envelope of the Signed Statement.
 A Transparent Statement remains a valid Signed Statement, and may be registered again in a different Transparency Service.

-3. Definition of Transparency
+4. Definition of Transparency

 In this document, the definition of transparency is intended to build over abstract notions of Append-only Logs and Receipts.
 Existing transparency systems such as Certificate Transparency are instances of this definition.